marcinkuzminski/rhodecode/docs/index.rst

 Source code is along with issue tracker is available at http://bitbucket.org/marcinkuzminski/rhodecode

-Also a source codes can be obtained from demo rhodecode instance http://hg.python-works.com/rhodecode/summary
+Also a source codes can be obtained from demo RhodeCode instance http://hg.python-works.com/rhodecode/summary

 Features
 --------

-- Has it's own middleware to handle mercurial_ protocol request.
+- Has it's own middleware to handle mercurial_ and git_ protocol request.
   Each request can be logged and authenticated.
 Runs on threads unlikely to hgweb You can make multiple pulls/pushes simultaneous.
-Supports http/https
+Supports http/https both on git_ and mercurial_
 - Full permissions and authentication per project private/read/write/admin.
   One account for web interface and mercurial_ push/pull/clone.
 - Mako templates let's you customize look and feel of application.